 The Program will make available to students, recordings of lectures via the CANVAS learning system when possible.
 Permission to individually record lectures is solely at the discretion of the instructor of record and lecturer unless recording is a University approved accommodation.
 Otherwise, prior approval must be obtained.
+Therefore, it is important to obtain permission prior to recording a lecture or session whether via audio or video.
 The instructor of record's approval is voluntary and as such a privilege, which may be withdrawn at any time.
 Group discussions and exam reviews may not be recorded.